manubunny/Getting-and-Cleaning-data-Course-Project/README.md

 2. Download and save "UCI HAR Dataset" data in current working directory of R Studio manually.

-3. Created new R script in working directory "run_analysis.R".
+3. Created new R script in working directory "run_analysis.R"

 4. Required text files are read from current working directory in R script.